 Are periods of career disruption counted when calculating eligibility?
 Yes.
-For example, if your degree was conferred in January 2016 and you took a period of 6 months maternity leave in 2016, that would be calculated as 5 years since conferral of your degree as of May 2021.
+For example, if your degree was conferred in January 2018 and you took a period of 6 months maternity leave in 2018, that would be calculated as 5 years since conferral of your degree for the purposes of the March 2023 deadline.

 Which applicant is eligible for which award?
 There are six awards, one sponsored by each sponsoring organization (ISBM, SfHP, APS, SBM, DVGM, and IBTN).
 If you are from a developing country in which there are currently no active behavioral medicine organizations, you are eligible for the awards sponsored by ISBM, APS, and SBM without any membership requirement (see below or the ISBM website for a list of behavioral medicine organizations.
 Otherwise, you are only eligible for awards sponsored by the society of which you are a member (e.g., APS, SBM, SfHP, DVGM, or IBTN) or any ISBM member society for the ISBM-sponsored award (see further on this page or the ISBM website for this list).

 Do I have to be a member of ISBM to apply for the ISBM award?
 No. ISBM does not have members but does have member societies.
 If you are not from a low or lower-middle income country, then you need to be a member of an ISBM member society to apply for the ISBM award.
 A list of member societies is available below or on the ISBM website.

 Can I get more than one award?
 No. Being a member of multiple societies increases your chances of receiving an award.
 For example, if you are a member of SfHP and APS, you can be considered for three awards: those sponsored by ISBM, SfHP, and APS.
 However, an individual applicant can only receive a single award.